Evelyn: The Cutest Evil Dead Girl: Production

 The film was inspired by Peyton's aunt, who was named Evelyn and one day remarked that no characters are named Evelyn in great films.
 At the time, Peyton was attending the Canadian Film Centre, and the film was produced by the Universal Studios Short Dramatic Film Program.
 Peyton co-wrote the film and acknowledged it was "very, very Seussian and Tim Burtonish."

 Beyond the $16,000 needed to make the film, it had no budget for actors.
 Thus, Nadia Litz did not receive any money for her performance, saying she instead took the role because she liked the scene where she hangs from a rope.
 Close explained his acting approach to the film by saying, "It was kind of a silent movie.
 I had to use Charlie Chaplin expressions and you have to be blunt."

 Reception

 The film was initially shown to Peyton's classmates, who clapped in approval.
 A filmmaker named Jeremy Podeswa thus suggested Peyton should also show the film to a lawyer in the film business in New York.
 This allowed the film to be distributed among the filmmaking elite.
 Evelyn also appeared in the Toronto International Film Festival in 2002.

 The film received a music award in the Clermont-Ferrand Short Film Festival in France and an award in the Nodance Film Festival in Utah in 2003.
 It also won a "Slam Dance Award".
-In 2004, it was nominated for the Genie Award for Best Live Action Short Drama.
+In 2004, it was nominated for the Genie Award for Best Live Action Short Drama at the 24th Genie Awards.
 The film has also played on television on the Canadian series ZeD, and has been described as a "fan-favorite."